 Discussion

 The combined role of chemistry and physics in organising the biology of multicellular organisms, already put forth by Alan Turing in his seminal paper(Howard, Grill, and Bois 2011), is now widely accepted.
 Yet, seeing bacterial biofilms as multicellular organisms and studying the impact of physical forces on their physiology is still in its infancy(O’Toole, Kaplan, and Kolter 2000; Stoodley et al. 2002).
-Nevertheless, mechanomicrobiology, the study of the role of physical forces in the prokaryotic world is emerging as an important and active area of research(Dufrêne and Persat 2020; Wong et al. 2021) with the potential to give us new tools to control bacteria.
-The ability of dynamical bacterial appendages like Type IV pili to read mechanical cues and affect bacterial physiology at the single cell level has been demonstrated in species like Caulobacter crescentus(Ellison et al. 2017) or Pseudomonas aeruginosa(Persat et al. 2015).
-But we now appreciate that bacteria rarely are by themselves .
+Nevertheless, mechanomicrobiology, the study of the role of physical forces in the prokaryotic world is emerging as an important and active area of research(Dufrêne and Persat 2020; Wong et al. 2021) with the potential to understand the depth of bacterial physiology and design new tools to combat disease .
+The dynamical potential of bacterial appendages like Type IV pili to read mechanical cues and affect bacterial physiology at the single cell level has been demonstrated in species like Caulobacter crescentus(Ellison et al. 2017) or Pseudomonas aeruginosa(Persat et al. 2015).
+It is widely accepted in the community that bacteria rarely are by themselves .
 While highly organized bacterial adhered communities called biofilms have been described as the most common bacterial lifestyle for decades, it seems that the structure associated with the early stages of biofilm formation, the microcolony, might be ubiquitous(Bjarnsholt et al. 2013; Mark Welch et al. 2016).
 In the case of the etiological agent of gonorrhea, Neisseria gonorrhoeae, the microcolony has long been regarded as the main infection unit.

 In this study, we show that the Ng microcolony whose formation and maintenance mostly depends on Tfp has also its physiology controlled by the mechanical interactions between the cells that form the microcolony.
-The first line of evidence is the fact that microcolonies formed by ΔpilT bacteria, and are thus retraction-deficient, die quicker than their WT counterparts in a static biofilm assay.
+The first line of evidence is the fact that microcolonies formed by ΔpilT bacteria, and are thus retraction-deficient, die more quickly than their WT counterparts in a static biofilm assay.
 We can partially complement this phenomenon by mixing WT and retraction-deficient cells.
 The segregation of WT and ΔpilT cells within microcolonies that we have documented before indicates that not all ΔpilT cells will be experiencing WT Tfp retraction forces giving a reason for not fully restoring the WT phenotype.
-We have also shown that submitted ΔpilT microcolonies submitted to external forces by vibrating the vessel harboring the microcolonies can restore the same level of survival than the WT cells.
+We have also shown that ΔpilT microcolonies submitted to external forces by vibrating the microcolonies can restore the same level of survival as the WT cells.
 Interestingly the timing of the application of the external forces is critical in being able to restore WT survival.
 This is reminiscent of the existence of time windows for the efficacy of certain cues during development.
 Tfp both power the dynamical formation of microcolonies and are the most obvious choice for being the mechanosensor that triggers gene expression changes.
-Ng doesn’t seem to possess genetically the two pathways that have been explored in Tfp based mechanosensing in single cells (the ChP chemosensory pathway and c-diGMP pathways).
+Ng does not seem to possess genetically the two pathways that have been explored in Tfp based mechanosensing in single cells (the ChP chemosensory pathway and c-diGMP pathways).
 In the case of Ng, the time for impact of forces on gene expression seems to be on the order of hours compared to minutes in other species.
 It is tantalizing to think that Tfp mechanosensation could be done differently in Ng, maybe directly linked to a change of quaternary structure of the pilus itself(Biais et al. 2010).